Araq/malebolgia/README.md

 ```

 Notice the absense of a `FlowVar[T]` concept.
-Malebogia does not offer
+Malebolgia does not offer
 FlowVars because they are not required.
 Instead the barrier within `awaitAll`
 synchronizes.